 When to Take Your Child to an Eye Doctor

-If your child has not passed a vision screening, shows any signs of a vision problem, or reports broken or lost eyeglasses, please take your child to an eye doctor for a comprehensive eye exam.
+If your child has not passed a vision screening or shows any signs of a vision problem please take your child to an eye doctor for a comprehensive eye exam.
 Make the appointment today.

 Do not wait for your child to complain about their vision.
 Young children with vision problems usually will not complain that it is hard to see because they do not know what normal vision is.
 If you are concerned about your child’s vision, even with a pass on a vision screening at school or the pediatrician’s office, make an appointment for your child to have a comprehensive eye exam from an eye doctor experienced in treating young children.